-Add: (Name of school) has a Prevent risk assessment which is updated annually and which specifies the local risks to which all staff should be alert to.
+Verwood CE First School and Nursery has a Prevent risk assessment which is updated annually and which specifies the local risks to which all staff should be alert to.

 We aim to build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 The Prevent duty is not intended to stop pupils debating controversial issues.
 On the contrary, the school will provide a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.
 We will be mindful of the risk of children being exposed to extremist materials via the internet.